Our mission is to inspire people to embrace safety as a lifestyle, turn their homes into sanctuaries, and invest in their communities.

 You can find her expert advice and analysis in places like TechCrunch, The Washington Post, The Chicago Tribune, The Miami Herald, NPR, HGTV, MSN, Reader's Digest, Real Simple, and an ever-growing library of radio and TV clips.

 John is a technology journalist specializing in smart home devices, security cameras, and home security systems.
-He has over eight years of experience researching, testing, and reviewing the latest tech—he was the Smart Home Editor for Top Ten Reviews and wrote for ASecureLife before joining SafeWise as a Staff Writer in 2020.
+He has over nine years of experience researching, testing, and reviewing the latest tech—he was the Smart Home Editor for Top Ten Reviews and wrote for ASecureLife before joining SafeWise as a Staff Writer in 2020.

 John holds a Bachelor's degree in Communications, Journalism emphasis from Utah Valley University.
 In his spare time, he enjoys hiking, photography, cooking, and starting countless DIY projects he has yet to complete.

-Kassidi has been a Web Designer for over 5 years, designing dozens of websites in that time.
+Kassidi has been a Web Designer for over five years, designing dozens of websites in that time.
 She loves making it easier for people to find what they’re looking for online and creating beautiful interfaces.
 She graduated with a bachelors of science in Web Design and Interactive Media from The Art Institute.

 Kasey is a trained Community Emergency Response Team (CERT) member and a freelance writer with expertise in emergency preparedness and security.
 As the mother of four kids, including two teens, Kasey knows the safety concerns parents face as they raise tech-savvy kids in a connected world, and she loves to research the latest security options for her own family and for SafeWise readers.